 - How to install Burg and Super Boot Manager on Linux Mint13/14

-- How to convert videos on Linux Mint
+- How to convert audio/ video files on Linux Mint

 - How to Disable the Ugly Minimize Effect on Mate on Linux Mint 13 /14/15

 - How to Install GRUB 2.00 in Linux Mint 13 (Maya)

 - How to restore login sound after enabling automatic login on Linux Mint 14 Mate & Cinnamon

 - Solution to ‘Wireless disabled by Hardware switch’ on Linux Mint